atharv2609/dream-bathroom-design/README.md

 This can make it difficult to visualize how different products will work together within a real bathroom.

-KOHLER AI — Dream Bathroom Studio addresses this challenge by bringing bathroom planning and product discovery into a single interactive experience.
+ — Dream Bathroom Studio addresses this challenge by bringing bathroom planning and product discovery into a single interactive experience.